yandex-cloud/docs/en/managed-clickhouse/pricing.md

    {% if product == "yandex-cloud" %}* Storage on local SSDs (`local-ssd`) can only be ordered for clusters running Intel Broadwell and Intel Cascade Lake with three or more hosts, in increments of 100 GB.{% endif %}
    * Storage on non-replicated SSDs (`network-ssd-nonreplicated`) can only be ordered for clusters with three or more hosts in increments of 93 GB.

-* The storage size used by data backups of {% if product == "yandex-cloud" %}[local](concepts/storage.md#local-storage-features) and {% endif %}[network](concepts/storage.md) storage:
+* The size of {% if product == "yandex-cloud" %}[local](concepts/storage.md#local-storage-features) and {% endif %}[network](concepts/storage.md) storage used by data backups:

-   * Backups are stored free of charge as long as the combined size of the database and all backups is less than the storage volume selected.
+   * Backups are stored free of charge as long as the combined size of the database and all backups is less than the storage selected.

-   * If the combined size of the database and all backups exceeds the storage volume of the cluster, you only pay for the excess of this volume.
+   * If the combined size of the database and all backups exceeds the storage on the cluster, you only pay for the excess of this storage.

    * During an automatic backup, {{ mch-short-name }} doesn't create a new copy, but saves changes to the database compared to the previous copy.
 This means that storage used by automatic backups increases only in proportion to the volume of changes that are made.

-   * The number of hosts in the cluster does not affect the size of the storage or free backups.
+   * The number of hosts in the cluster doesn't affect the size of the storage and, consequently, of free backups.

    For example, if there are N free GB of space in the cluster, the first N GB of backups are stored free of charge.

-* The storage size used by cold data backups of [hybrid storage](concepts/storage.md#hybrid-storage-features):
+* The storage size used by cold data backups of a [hybrid storage](concepts/storage.md#hybrid-storage-features):

    * Cold data backups are stored in the same {{ objstorage-name }} bucket as the data itself.